 Newly available safety systems include forward collision alert, which warns the driver when it detects that a crash is imminent, and a lane departure warning system that chimes when the Odyssey begins wandering into an adjacent lane.

-Family-friendly rivals to the Honda Odyssey include the reliable Toyota Sienna, the uniquely-styled Nissan Quest, the value-laden Kia Sedona and the best-selling Dodge Grand Caravan.
+Family-friendly rivals to the Honda Odyssey include the reliable Toyota Sienna, the uniquely-styled Nissan Quest, the value-laden Kia Sedona and the Chrysler Pacifica.